 - 12″ of rain: 11,962 gallons of water

 It’s easy to see how gutters could be overwhelmed in a downpour.
-This can cause gutter overflow with hundreds of gallons of water falling directly on your foundation.
+This can cause overflow with hundreds of gallons of water rushing off the roof, over the gutters, and falling directly on your foundation.

 Roof Structure and Water Volume

-Roof structure further impacts rain collection and the overall flow of water off the roof.
-For example, the steeper the roof’s pitch, the more roof surface area and the quicker the rain moves to the gutters.
-In addition, wind can blow more rain onto a steeply pitched roof.
+Roof structure further impacts rain collection and the overall flow of water from the roof.
+As an example, the steeper the roof’s pitch, the more roof surface area and the quicker the rain moves to the gutters.
+Not only that, but wind can blow more rain onto a steeply pitched roof.

 Roof pitch factor is measured by the rise of the roof over a 12-inch run.
 If the rise is five inches, that’s a 5-in-12 pitch, or a pitch factor of 1.05.

 Another thing to take into account is the roof’s peaks and valleys.
-Valleys can collect water from two roof surfaces and bring all that to your gutters.
+Valleys can collect water from two roof surfaces and bring all that to a small section of your gutters.